neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/RenderingCustomMarkup/PageRendering.rst

 The ``Neos.Neos:Page`` object in more detail
 --------------------------------------------

-To understand what the ``Page`` object actually does, it makes sense to look at its definition.
+To understand what the ``Neos.Neos:Page`` object actually does, it makes sense to look at its definition.
 We can find the ``Page`` prototype in the file ``Page.fusion`` in the path ``Resources\Private\Fusion`` inside the ``Neos.Neos`` package.
 Here is a snippet taken from this object's definition::